1and1/ioc-unit/README.md

 cdi-tester (formerly ejb-cdi-unit)
 ================================
-Yet Work in Progress, if you are looking for ejb-cdi-unit please checkout the branch https://github.com/1and1/cdi-tester/tree/ejb-cdi-unit
+Yet a "Work in Progress", if you are looking for ejb-cdi-unit please checkout the branch https://github.com/1and1/cdi-tester/tree/ejb-cdi-unit

 # Currently